13th European Congress on Global Health, 20-23rd November – Utrecht, Netherlands

 Posted on

 The aim of ECTMIH 2023 is to accelerate the understanding, appreciation, and connections between tropical medicine, global health, and the urgent field of planetary health.
-It will build on global health traditions to emphasize the importance of health equity and universal health coverage to ensure that all populations – and especially those in low(er) resource settings – have optimal chances of health and wellbeing.

 Dr Matta will be presenting an e-poster on Training health promoters on primary and secondary prevention of cancer through the Cancer Prevention Europe multilingual online programme: an impact evaluation